-The hunt is still on for the best student and graduate business ideas!
+The hunt is on for the best student and graduate business ideas!

 Proud to be supported by Tata for over 10 years now to celebrate and showcase the phenomenal entrepreneurial talent coming out of colleges and universities across the country.

-Applications are still open for this year’s Tata Varsity Pitch 2020, your opportunity to compete for the prize pot of £15,000 equity free cash, with an array of priceless opportunities to excel you and your business.
+Applications are now open for this year’s Tata Varsity Pitch 2021, your opportunity to compete for the prize pot of £15,000 equity free cash, with an array of priceless opportunities to excel you and your business.

 The three-stage competition includes an ‘Online Peoples’ Vote’, a 2-day bootcamp with an impressive line-up of industry experts, highly innovative support organisations and an exclusive Grand Final with well-respected individuals from the entrepreneurial eco-system.